Koh Samui Scooter & Motorbike Routes

 Dengue fever is endemic on Koh Samui and the mosquitoes that carry it live in the mountain jungle.
 They are most active around dawn and dusk.
 Use DEET repellent, cover arms and legs when you stop, do not linger barefoot at viewpoints in the evening.
 Dengue puts you in bed with 40°C fever for 1-2 weeks and there is no easy treatment — prevention is the whole game.

-About the routes
+About these Koh Samui routes

 Anton A.